Terps dominate in second half, turn back Brown

 That aside, Russell looked as comfortable as he has all season.

 It was also an encouraging day for Ayala, who had 13 of his points in the final 10 minutes to help close out the Bears.
-Ayala is averaging 20.3 points during Maryland’s winning streak, shooting 53.8 percent (21 of 39) in that span.
+Ayala is averaging 20.3 points during Maryland’s winning streak, shooting 53.8 percent (21 for 39) in that span.

 Here’s what to know from Thursday night’s game: